Subscription 790/year or 195/quarter

 Despite these conditions, the residents who meet us are happy, creative people who invite in and offer themselves.
 We see an ability to persist, and flexibility in the face of change.
 The community in Ethembeni shows resilience in the face of challenges and a difficult situation which inspires and gives hope for development.
 A good example is their handling of the annual flood.
 Flood-prone areas and low terrain are filled with sand, earth and waste from construction sites.
 Every single time we visited Ethembeni, several trucks came in with filling material for the local project.
 The project is organized by the local leadership, a representative group that governs the local community, sets guidelines for construction and development and leads the dialogue with the authorities.
 The group and the board of directors are informally constructed, but still have real influence built on respect, personal investment in joint projects to improve settlement and socio-economic status.
 The influence does not stem from violence and gang activity, although we know that it is widespread in nearby areas.

-Together with the local population of Ethembeni, in the work of preschooln, we have aimed to improve local, social infrastructure which huser other functions – activities, assembly and meeting rooms that can be used when visiting health services.
-The work with the local population has been structured as a participatory process – a series of meetings, mapping exercises, workshops and conversations were the drivers for how we designed the architecture.
+Together with the local population of Ethembeni, in the work of preschooln, we have aimed to improve local social infrastructure that houses other functions – activities, gathering and meeting rooms that can be used when visiting health services.
+The work with the local population has been structured as a participation process – a series of meetings, mapping exercises, workshops and conversations were the drivers for how we designed the architecture.
 The close collaboration is in many ways a matter of course, as local actors can be seen as both initiator and end user.

 The Shackbuilder